vsrinivas/fuchsia/docs/development/languages/rust/editors.md

 rustup toolchain link fuchsia $PWD/prebuilt/third_party/rust/linux-x64 && rustup default fuchsia
 ```

-Run `fx gen-cargo //garnet/foo/path/to/target:label` for the GN target that you
+Finally, follow the steps at the top of this page to generate a Cargo.toml for the GN target
-want to work on.
+that you want to work on.

 You can [read about](http://www.flycheck.org/en/latest/user/error-reports.html)
 adjusting flycheck to display your errors as you like.
 Type `C-h v